Doctoral Internship in Health Service Psychology 2025-2026

 TRAUMA SPECIALTY

-The Trauma Specialty is supervised by a designated staff member.
+The Trauma Specialty rotation is supervised by a designated staff member.
 On a weekly basis, interns in this rotation see one additional client with a specific focus on trauma-focused presenting concerns, receive 30 minutes of supervision, and engage in 30 minutes of structured reading.
 Readings include, but are not limited to trauma-informed interventions, trauma-focused theoretical orientations, non-diagnostic frameworks of trauma and traumatic stress, and cultural-informed models of trauma.
 Supervision involves discussions of readings, as well as time for case consultation on clients with trauma-specific presenting concerns.

 • Administrative and Research Training

 Interns have multiple opportunities to develop administrative skills as part of their ongoing CAPS responsibilities.
 On a daily basis, they manage their own schedule on Point and Click, maintain clinical documentation, oversee their supervisees’ work, and juggle multiple roles and tasks.
-While doing consultation and diversity liaison work,, they navigate aspects of program development, resource planning, staffing, and follow-up services.
+While doing consultation and diversity liaison work, they navigate aspects of program development, resource planning, staffing, and follow-up services.
 Interns are also involved in decision-making process at CAPS.
-This includes participation in planning workshops and weekly staff meetings, serving on the intern selection committee, and providing feedback about candidates during CAPS employee searches.
+This includes participation in planning workshops and staff meetings, serving on the intern selection committee, and providing feedback about candidates during CAPS employee searches.
 Interns can participate on the CAPS Diversity Committee and may be able to serve on additional CAPS committees.

 CAPS regards research as foundational to training and service provision.
 Interns engage in research as they prepare for outreaches, presentations, training seminars, and clinical work.
 CAPS regularly conducts a survey review of client satisfaction and other forms of program evaluation regarding both service delivery and training.
 Interested interns are welcome to participate in such projects.